SanchitAggarwal/apparel-classifiation/README.md

 The approach has a potential of doing better with higher resolution images and more sophisticated features and classifiers.

+#### Improvements:####
+Can detect better upper body hypothesis by combining a well known Calvin upper body detector [here] (http://groups.inf.ed.ac.uk/calvin/calvin_upperbody_detector/) other than Haar based upper body detector.

+Further we can add features for B-Spline detection which are extensively used for curve matching.
+We can also use other features like SURF, Self Similarity (SSD), Local Binary Patterns (LBP) and use the combination of all to learn the initial codebook.
+We can try Random Forest with SVM for node splitting for further improvement in classification.

+We can also try Convolution Neural Networks or can use CNN features in the pipeline.

 #### **References** ###
 [1) ECCV2012_ClothingAttributes.pdf] (http://chenlab.ece.cornell.edu/people/Andy/publications/ECCV2012_ClothingAttributes.pdf)